vjdyofficial/vjdyofficial/AdjustmentPreset.md

-# Adjustment Presets for editing apps
+# Adjustment Presets

-If you use Inshot, Capcut Adobe Lightroom or any editing apps supports photo editing, You can do this presets below!
+This presets are applied for Adobe Phoroshop Express and Adobe Lightroom!
+You can do this presets below hy adjusting the values below!

 | _LUTs_ | Anime | 80s | Western Country | Tropical Vibes |
 | :--- | :---: | :---: | :---: | :---: |